CumulusNetworks/docs/content/cumulus-linux-513/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-Format-Reference.md

 ---
-title: Format Check
+title: NVUE Format Reference
 author: NVIDIA
 weight: 126
 toc: 3
 draft: true
 ---

 The NVUE openAPI schema references the `format` keyword, which takes a string that represents the format of valid input for a given property (such as `format: ipv4`, `format: float`, and so on).
-This section lists the formats that the schema uses and provides valid examples.
+This section lists the formats that the schema uses and validates, and provides valid examples.

 ## Reserved Names